Package 'correspondenceTables'

 Details

-• At least one code of classification A* must appear in both the file of classification A* and the file of concordance table A:A*.
+• At least one code of A* must appear in both AStar and AAStar.

-• At least one code of classification B must appear in both the file of classification B and the file of correspondence table A:B.
+• At least one code of B must appear in both B and AB.

 Value

-updateCorrespondenceTable() returns a list with two elements, both of which are data frames.
+updateCorrespondenceTable() returns a list with two data frames:

-• The first element is the updated correspondence table A*:B augmented with flags "CodeChange", "Review" (if applicable), "Redundancy", "NoMatchToAStar", "NoMatchToB", "NoMatchFromAStar", "NoMatchFromB", "LabelChange", and with all the additional columns of the A, B, AStar, AB and AAStar files.
+• updateCorrespondenceTable: the updated correspondence A*:B with flags "CodeChange", "Review" (if applicable), "Redundancy", "NoMatchToAStar", "NoMatchToB", "NoMatchFromAStar", "NoMatchFromB", "LabelChange", plus any additional columns coming from A, B, AStar, AB, AAStar.

 Explanation of the flags